waranyoghes/classifier1/README.md

-Demo bear classifier with fastai and Voila
+bear classifier with fastai and Voila